igakilab/gopigo/ipblteachingmaterials/04_final_competition.md

-# Overview of the Real World Game Programming Shooting Competition Rule
+# Overview of the Real World Game Programming Shooting Competition Rule for minigame (2nd day) and final competition (final day)
 - Each team has 2 robots.
 One is Shooter, another is Guard.
 - Shooter shoots 3 targets many times.
   - Each field has 3 targets, yellow, green and blue.